- What is the Secular Therapy Project?

 When a therapist registers with the project, the information is vetted by a team of qualified evaluators, all practicing and licensed mental health professionals.
 If the evaluators are satisfied that the therapist is a) appropriately licensed in their state or country, b) using evidence-based practice, and c) secular themselves, then they are put into the registry as a resource for potential clients.

-When a potential client wishes to find a therapist, they register on the website, and then search for a therapist by putting in their zip code.
+When a potential client wishes to find a therapist, they register on the website, and then search for a therapist by putting in their postal code.
 The site will then provide them with a list of therapists in their area, and allow them to contact one or more of those therapists entirely from within the site.
 They can provide as exactly as much or as little detail as they wish in their messages to potential therapists.
 All the therapists in the registry have pledged to respond to initial contacts within 48 hours.

 Like many popular dating sites, minimal information about prospective clients and therapists is provided directly through the system.
 Instead, clients can talk with prospective therapists until they feel comfortable moving forward, at which time the therapist can provide outside contact information, such as an email address, phone number or website.
 At that point, the Secular Therapy Project is no longer involved.